Calvin and Hobbes by Bill Watterson for June 22, 2010

 39. Missing large

-snkchmr about 14 years ago
+snkchmr over 14 years ago

 listen to some 911calls then tell me that a dog will do. the police(god bless them for what they do) are good at filling out paperwork after its over. ask the 80yr old guy in Chicago from 2/3 weeks ago where the police were. have listened to a 4 min 911 call of lady trying to save herself and kids, old BF went through house door then bedroom door then closet door. it was not a dog that saved her family.
 Mike F, u r not the only American who wont open your door at 2am with out thinking of your family safety. nice to know not everyone is helpless.